tarankalra1/singhscorner-blog/_posts/2018-07-17-first-post.md

 #### 7. Boundary layer (BL)
 ##### a) Aerospace:
-As I mentioned before, the resolution of boundary layer is required to resolve vortex structures.
+- As I mentioned before, the resolution of boundary layer is required to resolve vortex structures.
 They can be a big source of drag.

 ##### b) Ocean:
-Rarely in coastal engineering, the goal is to resolve the BL.
+- Rarely in coastal engineering, the goal is to resolve the BL.
 So a logarithmic profile, linear or quadratic profile fit can be done to satisfy the no-slip condition.

+## Some final thoughts:
 In general, the concern in aerospace applications is to design rotors, wings etc. and the need of the hour is to resolve small scale physics.
 On the other hand, in coastal science applications the need is to predict storms, erosion patterns etc. for regional systems such as bays, islands and the need of the hour is to account for different physical phenomenon.
 In the latter, the local bathymetry, wind pattern, even seagrass can change the dynamics of a system.

 To put it simply, the challenges are entirely different.